 - Compatible with any iOS system (macOS, iPadOS, etc.) along with Windows and Android devices

-- Standard: $13 per user per month for unlimited calls and texts in the US and Canada, call recordings, IVR, and more
+- Standard: $13 per user per month for free calls and texts in the US and Canada, on-demand call recordings, voicemail to text, and more

-- Premium: $20 per user per month for call transfers, advanced auto-attendants, and CRM integrations
+- Premium: $20 per user per month for call transfers, phone menus (IVR), advanced auto-attendants, and CRM integrations

 - Enterprise: Call for a personalized quote to unlock audit logs and dedicated account managers